 Results vary drastically from person to person, but many people lose an average of 1-4 pounds per week while taking this medication.

 It is impossible to predict exactly how much weight you’ll lose with phentermine given significant individual differences.
-However, based on users’ reports in the forum as well as Success Stories, you can anticipate losing anywhere from 1-4 pounds each week.
+However, based on Success Stories, you can anticipate losing anywhere from 1-4 pounds each week.
 Many patients lose more weight during the first month while taking phentermine, and then they tend to experience a more gradual decrease in weight during the following months.
 The results are also highly dependent on a users’ personal commitment to making lifestyle changes such as eating a healthy diet, engaging in regular (doctor-approved) exercise, and using stress management strategies.

 Unless your doctor has specifically told you otherwise, you should eat at least 1200 calories per day if you’re a woman or at least 1500 calories per day if you’re a man.
 These are the minimum caloric requirements that sustain basic functions and prevent your body from going into starvation mode.